Sampson Avard

-Sampson Avard (October 23, 1800 – April 15, 1869) was one of the founders and leaders of the Mormon vigilantes known as the Danites, which existed in Missouri during the Missouri Mormon War in 1838.
+Sampson Avard (October 23, 1800 – April 15, 1869) was one of the founders and leaders of the Mormon fraternal organization known as the Danites, which existed in Missouri during the 1838 Mormon War.

 Early life

-Sampson Avard was born at St. Peter, Guernsey, Channel Islands, British Isles.
-As an immigrant in the United States, he worked as a physician and later became a Campbellite minister in Pennsylvania.
+Sampson Avard was born on October 23, 1800/1803 at Saint Peter, Guernsey.
+Subsequently immigrating to the United States, he worked as a physician and later became a Campbellite minister in Pennsylvania.

 Mormon convert

 In 1835 in Freedom, Pennsylvania, Orson Pratt baptized him a member of Church of the Latter Day Saints.

 Church elder

 Pratt ordained him an Elder and leader of the local branch of the church.
 After serving a mission near his home with Erastus Snow, he moved to the Latter Day Saint community at Kirtland, Ohio in 1836.
 He was ordained a High Priest in 1837, though his position as a High Priest was also revoked that same year for unclear reasons.